-This short letter of Paul to Titus is one of his pastoral epistles probably sent while he was imprisoned in Rome.
-As with the letters to Timothy, this letter personally encourages Titus to maintain church order and to strengthen sound doctrine against the ever-growing threat of heresy.
+This short letter of Paul to Titus is one of his pastoral epistles probably written at similar time to the writing of first and second Timothy.
+As with the letters to Timothy, this letter personally encourages Titus to maintain church order and to strengthen sound doctrine against the threat of heresy.
 Although Titus is not mentioned in Acts (was he a relative of Luke?), he is mentioned in Paul's letters as a trusted member of his missionary team.
 The Pauline authorship of the letter has continued to face numerous critical questions, particularly due to the stylistic differences evident between the Pastorals and Paul's other letters.

 The structure of Titus

 Matters of ministry concern, 1:5-3:11

 i] The selection and appointment of elders, 1:5-9

 iii] The proper conduct of men, women and slaves, 2:1-10